Three Lebanese Journalists killed in Israeli Strike

 The attack is part of a larger conflict in Lebanon where Israel has intensified air strikes and launched a ground invasion in border towns and villages to the south.

-has accused Israel several times of targeting its bases in recent weeks and causing injuries to peacekeepers.
+Unifil has accused Israel several times of targeting its bases in recent weeks and causing injuries to peacekeepers.
 Israel denies that and has blamed past incidents on clashes between Hezbollah fighters in the area.

-Israeli military confirmed that it had attacked the Jousieh crossing between Syria and Lebanon in the northern Bekaa region overnight, which it said Hezbollah forces and security forces were using to smuggle arms.
+Israeli military confirmed that it had attacked the Jousieh crossing between Syria and Lebanon in the northern Bekaa region overnight, which it said Hezbollah forces and Syrian security forces were using to smuggle arms.

 In the last three weeks, the Lebanese authorities recorded more than 1,700 airstrikes across the country.

-Hezbollah and Israel began fighting on 8 October, one day after attacked Israel, killing around 1,200 people.
-Since then, the Iran-backed armed groups has been firing drones and rockets into Israel as part of its “solidarity” campaign with Palestinians living in Gaza.
+Hezbollah and Israel began fighting on 8 October, one day after Hamas attacked Israel, killing around 1,200 people.
+Since then, the Iran-backed armed groups has been firing and rockets into Israel as part of its “solidarity” campaign with Palestinians living in Gaza.

 According to the health ministry, nearly 2,600 people have died in the current conflict in Lebanon.
 Many of these deaths occurred since Israel escalated its attacks on the 23rd September.